Next retreat: January 6-8, 2023

 Come join a small group of Towson PRWR writers at Still Point Mountain Retreat, a four-bedroom log house in a pristine nature preserve near Harper’s Ferry, WV.
 At this alumni-run retreat, a group of 5 to 7 writers gather for home-cooked meals and conversations about current writing projects.
 Between meals, you’re completely free to find a quiet nook by the fireplace, on the deck overlooking the Shenandoah Valley, or in the 2000-volume nature and spiritual writing library.
 Optional writing prompts will be provided to inspire you in your current project.
 In the evening, participants read from works-in-progress and relax by the fire or outdoors on the deck.

 Still Point is just a 1 1⁄2 hour drive from Towson University, but a world away from distractions and interruptions.

-For information on joining us at the next retreat, message Still Point Mountain Retreat on Facebook Messenger or email us at stillpointmountainretreat at gmail.com.
+For information on joining us at the next retreat, message us on Instagram or Facebook Messenger or email our retreat facilitator at lportolano at gmail.com.